 Instructions

-- Scrub the sweet potatoes and pat dry.
-Cut the potatoes lengthwise into halves.
+- Scrub the sweet potatoes and pat them dry.
+Cut in half lengthwise.

-- Place the potatoes on a parchment-lined baking sheet.
-Brush with olive oil.
-Season with a little salt.
-Place the potatoes face down on the sheet pan.
+- Place the potatoes on a parchment-lined baking sheet, cut side up.
+Brush with olive oil and sprinkle with a little salt.
+Then flip them cut side down.

-- When cool enough to handle, scoop the pulp out of the potatoes into a large bowl or mixing bowl of stand mixer.
+- Let the potatoes cool slightly, then scoop the flesh into a large bowl or the bowl of a stand mixer.

-- Mix the potatoes for 2 minutes, or until smooth.
-Add remaining ingredients.
-Add salt and pepper to taste.
+- Whip by hand or in a stand mixer fitted with the whisk attachment for 2 minutes, or until smooth.
+Add the butter, milk, maple syrup, and pumpkin pie spice.
+Season with salt and pepper to taste.

 Notes